List of Suits characters: Trevor Evans

 Trevor Evans, played by Tom Lipinski, is a marijuana dealer and a computer programmer of dubious skill.
 He is also Mike Ross' best friend and is Jenny Griffith's boyfriend.
 He has become financially well-off dealing drugs, but he allows Jenny to believe that he makes his money through computer programming.
 In the pilot episode, a cash-strapped Mike agrees to deliver drugs for Trevor, but Trevor accidentally sends him into a sting operation.
 Mike stops talking to Trevor, partially because of the operation and partially because his boss Harvey Specter orders him to do so, and their friendship begins to deteriorate.
 Because Trevor refuses to stop dealing drugs, Jenny breaks up with him.
 In the episode "Bail Out", Trevor is held for ransom, and Harvey rescues him.
 Mike then buys Trevor a bus ticket to Montana, where Trevor stays for most of the season.
 He later returns and helps Harvey and Mike intimidate a witness into telling the truth.
 However, Trevor learns that Mike and Jenny are dating through a voice-mail Rachel Zane left Mike.
 Angry, he tells Jenny about the voicemail, casting doubt over Mike's feelings for Rachel, and tells Jessica Pearson that Mike does not have a law degree in the season 1 finale.
 At the end of the season 2 premiere, Mike meets in person with Trevor, who threatens to ruin Mike's life more than he already has.
 Mike responds by revealing that he knows Trevor's social security number and will use the information against Trevor if the need arises.

 In seasons 2, 3, and 4, Trevor reappears, but only in flashback episodes.

 In season 5, Trevor reappears in the present, meeting Mike for a drink at a bar to discuss Mike's wedding.
 Trevor apologizes and takes responsibility for his actions at their last encounter in person (season 2, episode 1).
 Trevor explains to Mike that, though he graciously appreciates the invitation, he cannot attend because his wife has forbid him from staying in contact with anyone from his past who was associated with him and his criminal activities, and that Mike's current status as a fraudulently licensed (and practicing) attorney fits that category.
-Later in the season, he appears as a witness for the prosecution against Mike, after promising Mike that he wouldn't.
+Later in the season, he appears as a witness for the prosecution against Mike, after promising Mike that he would not.
 Trevor insists that he had no choice but to comply with Anita Gibbs (the ADA prosecuting the case) and that she showed him that they had an airtight case.
 While on the stand, Harvey is able to destroy his credibility and testimony in open court, pointing out that Trevor has a long criminal past, his girlfriend (Jenny) left him for Mike once she found out he was dealing, and that he is only appearing because he was promised immunity.